Application Rationalization Definition

 Cloud.
 Maybe you have a lot of applications and computing power that you hardly use.
 By putting all the applications into the cloud and making them accessible, location and time-independent, you may be able to deduplicate applications and only pay for the computing time and resources you use.

 Virtualization.
-Suppose you have a lot of software installed on the client computers, and that software comes with new versions and updates very often, causing a lot of work for administrators.
-You could consider virtualizing all the client applications and have them only installed (in memory on a server) when a user logs in to his workplace.
-Now you only have to manage a few virtual clients (stacks of applications).
+Suppose you have a large number of software applications installed on client computers, which often require new versions and updates, resulting in significant administrative work.
+You could consider virtualizing all client applications and have them installed (in memory on a server) only when a user logs in to their workplace.
+You only have to manage a few virtual clients (stacks of applications).

 Outsourcing.
-By outsourcing the applications to a provider you might successfully move the problem of complexity slowing down the speed of change to that provider (outsourcing your problem).
-Or you could first lower the complexity (getting rid of the problem) and then source it out.
-But remember: outsourcing always ends sometimes and then the applications will come back to your place.
+By outsourcing the applications to a provider, you may successfully transfer the problem of complexity and slow down the speed of change to that provider, effectively outsourcing your problem.
+Also, you could simplify the complexity by eliminating the problem and then sourcing it.
+However, remember that outsourcing sometimes ends, and the applications will return to your location.

 Services.
 Why not start thinking about services instead of applications?
-If some want to have a new service, be sure there is a service catalog available to check if a new service is requested or it is an existing service with only a new name.
+If someone requests a new service, ensure a service catalog is available to verify if it is a new service or an existing service with a new name.

 Misunderstandings about Application Rationalization

 1. Application Rationalization is not of significant impact.
-No. It has a big positive impact on the continuity of the IT services and thus on the business continuity.
+No. It has a big positive impact on the continuity of IT services and, thus, on business continuity.

 2. Application Rationalization is hard to do.
 No. You should already have for management & financial sake a correct list of business processes with the supporting software applications and their aspects in your organizations.
 With that list, you can start to rationalize.

 3. Application Rationalization is expensive.
-No. If you can lower your IT budget by 30% because of rationalization, you are earning time, money and quality.
+No. You earn time, money, and quality if you can lower your IT budget by 30% because of rationalization.

 Further reading